junxit/us-congress-bills-114/metadata.md

 - 2016-02-24 — Reported (Amended) by the Committee on Natural Resources.
 H. Rept.
 114-433.
 - 2016-02-25 — Received in the Senate.
 - 2016-06-16 — Read twice and referred to the Committee on Energy and Natural Resources.
+- 2016-07-13 — Committee on Energy and Natural Resources.
+Ordered to be reported with an amendment in the nature of a substitute favorably.
+- 2016-07-14 — Committee on Energy and Natural Resources.
+Reported by Senator Murkowski with an amendment in the nature of a substitute.
+Without written report.
+- 2016-07-14 — Committee on Energy and Natural Resources.
+Reported by Senator Murkowski with an amendment in the nature of a substitute.
+Without written report.
+- 2016-07-14 — Placed on Senate Legislative Calendar under General Orders.
+Calendar No. 572.